Wall Street ends down after China rate cut fails to calm nerves

 U.S. Treasuries prices sagged as China's lowering of interest rates and required bank reserves reduced some investor anxiety and sparked selling of U.S. government bonds and other safe-haven assets.

-The dollar index .DXY, which measures the greenback against a basket of major currencies, was up 0.8 percent at 94.1 in late afternoon after losing ground from its high of 94.7 earlier in the day.
+The dollar index, which measures the greenback against a basket of major currencies, was up 0.8 percent at 94.1 in late afternoon after losing ground from its high of 94.7 earlier in the day.

-MSCI's benchmark emerging stocks index .MSCIEF rose 2.2 percent, its biggest jump in just over two years after seven days of back-to-back falls.
-The MSCI all world stock index .MIWD00000PUS was down 0.12 percent.
+MSCI's benchmark emerging stocks index rose 2.2 percent, its biggest jump in just over two years after seven days of back-to-back falls.
+The MSCI all world stock index was down 0.12 percent.

 (Additional reporting by Tanya Agrawal in Bengaluru, John Geddie, Lionel Laurent, Marc Jones in Europe and China Economics writing by John Stonestreet; editing by Nick Zieminski and Dan Grebler)